jedesah/computation-expressions/README.md

          bb <- b
          cc <- c) yield if (aa == something) polish(b) else polish(c)

- The above code will wait on the result of all three Future's before deciding to pick either the result from `b` or `c`.
+ The above code will wait on the result of all three `Future`'s before deciding to pick either the result from `b` or `c`.
 That's not ideal as far as I am concerned.
 I would rather if it waited on `a` and then waited on either `b` or `c` because at that point we know the result of the other one is of no importance.

  We can fix this like this: